codeBelt/sjs-base-model/README.md

         // You can set the value(s) manually after the update super method has been called. this.year = data.YeAr;

-        // Check out PropertyNormalizerModel example below on how to normalize you data to
+        // Check out PropertyNormalizerUtility example below on how to normalize you data to
         // match the properties so you don't need to do it manually.
     }